jierdin/sprout/operating-agreement.md

 Initial Unit Allocation:

-1. Eric Roberts: 10000 (One Thousand) VOTING Units (10% Ownership)
+1. Eric Roberts: 10000 (One Thousand) VOTING Units

-2. David Murry:   1000 (One Thousand) VOTING Units (10% Ownership)
+2. David Murry:  1000 (One Thousand) VOTING Units

-3. David Pope:   1000 (One Thousand) VOTING Units (10% Ownership)
+3. David Pope: 1000 (One Thousand) VOTING Units

-4. Victor Miller:   1000 (One Thousand) VOTING Units (10% Ownership)
+4. Victor Miller: 1000 (One Thousand) VOTING Units

-5. Unallocated: 1000 (One Thousand) VOTING Units
+5. Unallocated : 1000 (One Thousand) VOTING Units

+6. Yuebin Dong Roberts : 1000 (One Thousand) NON-VOTING Units

-6. Unallocated: 5000 (Five Thousand) NON-VOTING Units
+7. Unallocated : 4000 (Five Thousand) NON-VOTING Units

-(c) Each Member’s holdings of Units shall be evidenced by this agreement and may additionally be a certificate in the form approved by the Manager, such as tokens issued on a cryptographic data network.
+(c) Each Member’s holdings of Units shall be evidenced by this agreement, updated yearly, and may additionally be represented as virtual tokens issued on a cryptographic data network as listed in Exhibit D.

 ###### Section 8.06 - Voting Units:

 (a)Subject to the other provisions of this Agreement (including those governing the Members’ respective rights to receive allocations of Net Profits and Net Losses and to buy or sell Units), each Voting Unit with respect to a Series shall have the rights, and be subject to the obligations, identical to those of each other Voting Unit.

-(b)The holders of Voting Units shall be entitled to one vote for each Voting Unit held at all meetings of Voting Members (and written actions in lieu of meetings), with no right to cumulative voting.
+(b)The holders of Voting Units shall be entitled to one vote for each Voting Unit held at all meetings of Voting Members (and emailed actions in lieu of meetings), with no right to cumulative voting.

 ###### Section 8.07 – Series Ownership

-(a)All Membership Interests in the Series shall be denominated in Three Hundred Units, One Hundred Fifty Voting Units and One Hundred Fifty Non-Voting Units, where the aggregate of issued Units shall comprise one hundred percent ownership in the series.
+(a)All Membership Interests in the Series shall be denominated in One Thousand Units,  Five Hundred Voting Units and Five Hundred Non-Voting Units, where the aggregate of issued Units shall comprise one hundred percent ownership in the series.
 Each Voting Unit shall have the rights, and be subject to the obligations, identical to those of each other Non-Voting Unit of the same Series with the exception that only the Voting Units may exercise the right to Vote.

-(b)Majority vote of Voting Units controls the series governance.
+(b) Majority vote of Voting Units controls the series governance.

 ###### Section 8.08 Transfers Restricted.
-No Member (Series or Company) shall transfer all or any part of his Company interest, except as provided in this Article VIII of this Agreement.
-In the event that a Member or a transferee of a Member violates any of the provisions of this Article VIII of this Agreement, such transfer shall be null and void and of no force or effect.
+No Member (Series or Company) shall transfer all or any part of their Company interest without first notifying other Members, and soliciting offers for a period of no less than 30 days.
+Following this period, transfer shall be opened available to "third parties".

 ###### Section 8.09 "Transfer" Defined.
 The term "transfer" shall mean and include any distribution, sale, transfer, assignment, gift, creation of an encumbrance, pledge, hypothecation, grant of a security interest, lien or other disposition, either with or without consideration, whether voluntary or involuntary, by operation of law or otherwise, including, without limitation, transfers incident to divorce or separation and all executions of legal process attaching to or affecting in any way the Company interest of a Member or a Member's beneficial interest therein.
 In addition to the foregoing, the following events shall be deemed transfers within the meaning of Article VIII of this Agreement which shall be subject to the terms and conditions imposed upon transfers: